zedlopez/ifm/Examples/Brown.md

 ```

-Here is the essential point: whenever we ``attach label`` TO something, it becomes part of that object.
+Here is the essential point: whenever we ``attach label to`` something, it becomes part of that object.